Exploring Flip Flop memories and beyond: training recurrent neural networks with key insights: Analyzing the results

-Additional analysis could be considered depending on the interest in certain aspects to be studied.
-Here a minimal analysis was proposed by describing in detail the steps, visualization tool, criteria, and implementation.
-The code is provided for training and analysis, but also to be a framework open for different tasks or additional studies.
+{Additional analysis could be considered depending on the aspects of interest to be studied.
+Here a minimal analysis was proposed.} We described in detail the steps, visualization tool, criteria, and implementation.
+The code for training and analysis is provided.
+Also it can be used as an open framework to parametrize different tasks or additional studies. {In this way, we can compare the different realizations for the Flip Flop task.}